trane-project/trane-project.github.io/src/quick_start.md

 `managed_courses`.
 You can verify that the repository was downloaded by executing the command `repository list`.

+Note: If you are using git to sync your Trane library, you should add the `managed_courses` directory to your `.gitignore` file.
+If you do not understand what the previous sentence means, you do not need to worry about it.

 ### Working on your first exercise

 Without exiting Trane, refresh the library by executing the command `open .`.
 Now that there are